fluxcd/notification-controller/docs/spec/v1beta2/alerts.md

 An Alert also needs a
 [`.spec` section](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status).

+### Summary

+`.spec.summary` is an optional field to specify a short description of the impact and affected cluster.

+The summary max length can't be greater than 255 characters.

 ### Provider reference

-`.spec.providerRef.name` is a required field to specify a name reference to a Provider in the same namespace as the Alert.
+`.spec.providerRef.name` is a required field to specify a name reference to a [Provider](providers.md) in the same namespace as the Alert.

 ### Event sources